- Important: Read This Section Before Running BatchMan

 - Save or Preview Your Changes

 Our BatchMan feature is a batch file processing tool that can help you can maintain drawing standards across your entire library.
 You can select any number of DWG or DXF files (or even entire folders of files), and use BatchMan to perform any of several common actions on all of them at once.
-These actions can include:
+For examples of these common actions, see When to Use BatchMan: Examples below.

 BatchMan is lightning fast.
 It can process about three files per second on a fast machine, and can easily process 1,000 or more files at any one time.